GAME PLAY BRIEF

 You can take any of 3 core roles in Soccer Manager Elite:

-- Managers manage clubs and teams as per normal Football Management games.
+- Managers manage clubs as per normal Soccer Management games.

 - Make sure your club is happy though or you could get “fired”.